-Disruption is good, if it serves a greater purpose
+Disruption is good, if it serves for a greater purpose

 Fri, 7 April 2017

-And because of this, I too have introduced disruption to the way I worked, or used to work and completely overhauled this particular brand concept I presented.
-I took a risk, but it was well worth it:
+And because of this, I too have introduced disruption to the way I worked, or used to work now – improvising and refining as we journey through the branding inception:

-"You have translated our work, our mission and what we have been trying to say for years succinctly and so beautifully, love it, I bought it!"
+"You have translated our work, our mission and what we have been trying to say for years succinctly and so beautifully, love it!"

 Thanks Sombat NG for sharing this photo from Bangkok HQ whilst I was presenting my idea on screen.
-Awesome!
+Exciting times ahead!

 Self-initiated moving graphics opening title sequence

 This has been in my head for some time now – creative and visual arts marketing with a bit of moving finesse!
 I have always wanted to experiment with creating design for motion graphics – in today’s digital and social media age, one cannot deny the importance and influence of high quality, on brand and visual content that resonates with your target audience.

 Marketing efforts particularly in the arts and culture have to reach out extensively to various segments, culture, demographics and we cannot ignore marketing communication in the avenues of print, digital and social media environments and how this can impact on brands, businesses and ultimately sales and ROI with a multi-prong strategy.
 Video, animation and moving graphics is an imperative visual connector.

 Some key facts published by Hubspot cite that: